chulminy/CIVE497-CIVE700/README.md

 [**Discussion forum instruction**](#discussion-forum-instruction)

 ## Grading
-The final grade will be based on the total marks earned during the semester.
-Each task will be graded on the basis of 100 points and will contribute the final grade.
+The final grade will be determined by the cumulative marks obtained throughout the semester.
+Individual grades for each task can be found in the table under [**Tasks**](#tasks).
+The final grade is the sum of the grades awarded to students for each task.

 ## Note